10 ways to find content writing jobs in 2021

 It’s simple.
 Whenever you write for another website, more so one that commands good authority, more readers are exposed to your content.
 You never know who may be interested in getting such quality content on their websites.

-In most cases, websites that allow for guest posting for free allow the writer to post links that go back to their personal websites or have a short bio section where you will briefly write about who you are, what you do, and a link to your social profile or contacts.
+In most cases, websites that allow for guest posting for free allow the writer to post links that go back to their personal websites or have a short bio section where you will briefly write about who you are, and what you do and a link to your social profile or contacts.
 This way, prospects will come looking for you.

 So how do you go about guest posting for free?
 Well, the easiest and most convenient way would be to conduct a quick Google search with the niche + ‘Write for us’ phrase.